entrepeneur4lyf/SkyThought/skythought/skythought_evals/README.md

 ```

 ## Generation and Evaluation
-The file `-m skythought_evals.inference_and_check` provides convenient methods for generating sequences (e.g., for distillation or benchmark evaluation) and checking whether the generated solutions are correct (e.g., for reject sampling or benchmark evaluation).
+The file `inference_and_check.py` provides convenient methods for generating sequences (e.g., for distillation or benchmark evaluation) and checking whether the generated solutions are correct (e.g., for reject sampling or benchmark evaluation).

 ### Benchmark Evaluation
 We provide a wrapper script `eval.py` to conveniently run reasoning benchmarks.
 This script can be used to launch evaluations for multiple benchmarks, then aggregate and log the accuracy for all benchmarks.
 To see the full list of supported args and valid arguments, run `python -m skythought_evals.eval --help`